jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/EON_Lab_Microinjection-Transgene-Integration.md

    1. Keep DNA mix in the fridge for further use, but don’t keep/use for more than 1 week.
    1. DNA Mix:
       1. Aim for a total of 80 – 90 ng/uL DNA.
 Higher concentrations of 100 – 150 ng/uL are okay but can lead to needle clogging.
       1. Adjust plasmid(s) of interest concentration based on desired expression level (i.e., if want high expression then aim for ~30 ng/uL of construct, if want low expression then aim for ~10 – 15 ng/uL).
+        1. Use plasmids from -20 for about a month, then isolate fresh plasmids.
       1. Add filler DNA (Bluescript or genomic DNA) to reach desired total DNA concentration (i.e. 80 – 150 ng/uL) for the mix.
          1. Salmon sperm DNA (15632-011; Invitrogen)
 2. Load microinjection needles with ~1 uL of DNA using capillary action.
 Could do up to 4 uL into one needle, but don’t want to do in case the needle clogs.
 DNA can also evaporate if it takes too long to load.